openboy2012/DDModel/README.md

 ##a HTTP-JSON-ORM-Persisent Object Kit.
 DDModel inherit SQLitePersisentObject so you can save objects into SQLite immediately.
 DDModel package the http request to reduce the UIViewController & http code coupling, you won't worried how to package http request in your project any more when you use the DDModelKit.
 Your development will be simple.

+if you should support iOS 6.0, please use the version 0.x, now, I will have more working on the version 1.x, 1.x version need iOS 7.0 and Later.

 ##Installation